Jacobian determinant inequality on corank 1 Carnot groups with applications: Introduction

 The organization of the paper is as follows.
 The proof of Theorem \ref{TJacobianDetIneq} will be provided in Section \ref{SecProof} after a self-contained presentation of the needed technical details in Section \ref{SecPrelim}, i.e., properties of the Carnot-Carath\'eodory metric $d_{CC}$, exponential map and its Jacobian, the cut locus, and the optimal mass transportation on corank 1 Carnot groups.
 We emphasize that the optimal mass transportation developed by Figalli and Rifford \cite{FR} for large classes of sub-Riemannian manifolds cannot be directly applied since the squared distance function $d_{CC}^2$ is not necessarily locally semiconcave outside of the diagonal of $G\times G$ which is crucial in \cite{FR} (e.g. the regularity of optimal mass transport maps $\psi$ and $\psi_s$, or the validity of the Monge-Amp\`ere equation).
 Section \ref{SecApps} is devoted to applications, i.e., by the Jacobian determinant inequality we shall derive entropy inequalities, the Brunn-Minkovski inequality and the Borell-Brascamp-Lieb inequality on corank 1 Carnot groups.

 {\bf Acknowledgements.} We express our gratitude to Luca Rizzi for motivating conversations about the subject of this paper.
 A. Krist\'aly is grateful to the Mathematisches Institute of Bern for the warm hospitality where this work has been developed.
+We also wish to thank the anonymous referees for their detailed reports and valuable comments that greatly improved the presentation of the manuscript.